April 13, 2022

 - Ask printers who’ve worked with a designer about the designer’s work.
 Have they had problems with the files a designer sent them?
 Were corrections needed?
-Did design problems slip through that required reprints.
+Did design problems slip through that required reprints?

 Here are some of the things you need to understand as you work with a graphic designer on your print marketing projects.

 Digital photography and improvements in smartphone cameras have made it possible for non-professional photographers to take fairly good photos.
 Depending on your print project, you might want to use some of these images.
-But while the quality of these photos is fine for web use, often they won’t reproduce well for print, where high-resolution photography works best.
+However, while the quality of these photos is fine for web use, often they won’t reproduce well for print, where high-resolution photography works best.

-For marketing pieces where photos are essential to the message and design, it is good to invest in high-resolution images either by buying stock photos or hiring a professional photographer for a photoshoot.
+For marketing pieces where photos are essential to the message and design, it is good to invest in high-resolution images either by buying stock photos or hiring a professional photographer for a photo shoot.

 2. In graphic design, bleeding is a good thing.

 Because printing and trimming printed pages are inexact sciences, graphic designers build in what amounts to a margin for error.
 It’s called a bleed.
-As they design layouts using computer software programs, they include blank space around the design marks at the top and sides of the page show the printer where to trim the page.
+As they design layouts using computer software programs, they include blank space around the design marks at the top and sides of the page showing the printer where to trim the page.
 The amount of bleed needed can vary from printer to printer, so your graphic designer needs to know enough to ask questions and not assume that the bleed they used with one printer will work with another.
 Another formatting issue that skilled print designers understand is how to design pages to keep paper waste to a minimum.

 3. Colorful language: Computers speak one language; printers another